 - Brand promotion.

 - Tracking the competition.
 “Marketing will hear things and tell us,” Grebb said.
 Maybe someone’s doing something innovative that they can adapt.

 To subscribe to the SIPAlert Daily, go to the SIIA website.

 Ronn Levine began his career as a reporter for The Washington Post and has won numerous writing and publications awards since.
-Most recently, he spent 12 years at the Newspaper Association of America covering a variety of topics before joining SIPA in 2009 as managing editor.
+Most recently, he spent 12 years at the Newspaper Association of America covering diversity, Newspaper in Education, marketing and leadership before joining SIPA in 2009 as managing editor.
 Follow Ronn on Twitter at @SIPAOnline